PrinceKumar7827/tic-tac-toe/README.md

-it has some bugs for now but still it's playable..
+it has some bugs (can't show who's the winner.) for now but still it's playable..